-- Assure customers that Gammon India's services will meet their specified requirements - Ensure that personnel working on-site, members of the public and visitors to the site are adequately protected from risk of injury or illness - Ensure that appropriate environmental protection measures are implemented on works undertaken within work areas environment are identified and planned to ensure that they are carried out under planned and controlled conditions.
-It establishes a framework to identify risks, control risks, assess effectiveness of these controls and improve managementof quality, occupational health and safety (OH&S) and environment.
+- Assure customers that Gammon India's services will meet their specified requirements - > Ensure that personnel working on-site, members of the public and visitors to the site are adequately protected from risk of injury or illness - > Ensure that appropriate environmental protection measures are implemented on works undertaken within work areas

+Our robust management systems ensure that all the operations that directly affect quality, safety and environment are identified and planned to ensure that they are carried out under planned and controlled conditions.
+It establishes a framework to identify risks, control risks, assess effectiveness of these controls and improve management of quality, occupational health and safety (OH&S) and environment.
 This includes processes to identify, control and review OH&S and environmental risks over which it has control or influence.
-The process identifies safety controls and environment protection measures that must be put in place to minimise the identified risks.
+The process identifies safety controls and environment protection measures that must be put in place to minimise the identified risks